Machine Learning and Control: Foundations, Advances, and Perspectives: Related topics and perspectives.

 In \cite{Hernandez2024Classification}, we developed constructive methods that provide explicit parameter values, layer dimensions $d_k$, and depths required for exact interpolation, together with the corresponding bounds.
 These results, in turn, are analogous to what we observed for other architectures, making it possible to derive explicit bounds on the parameters obtained through training in standard computational practice.

-\item \textbf{Federated Learning.} Federated learning (FL) arises from a simple tension: the most valuable data for training modern models (mobile interactions, clinical records, financial transactions, etc.) are distributed across many owners and often too sensitive or costly to centralize.
+\item \emph{Federated Learning.} Federated learning (FL) arises from a simple tension: the most valuable data for training modern models (mobile interactions, clinical records, financial transactions, etc.) are distributed across many owners and often too sensitive or costly to centralize.
 Regulations, institutional policies, bandwidth limits, and business concerns all discourage raw data sharing, yet organizations still want the accuracy benefits of training on diverse, large-scale datasets.
 FL resolves this by moving computation to the data: clients train locally and share only model updates, enabling collaborative learning without transferring raw records.
-This preserves privacy, reduces communication of large datasets, accommodates heterogeneous devices and non--IID data, and supports personalization, while unlocking cross-silo collaboration (e.g., between hospitals or banks).
+This preserves privacy, reduces communication of large datasets, accommodates heterogeneous devices and non-IID data, and supports personalization, while unlocking cross-silo collaboration (e.g., between hospitals or banks).

 This topic is closely related to splitting, alternating, and domain decomposition methods in classical computational mathematics, and the know-how in these more mature areas can contribute to the development of improved FL methodologies.
-In \cite{wang2023approximatea}, we address the crucial issue of privacy and vulnerability to attacks; in \cite{song2024fedadmm}, we propose a self-adaptive version of FL that enhances performance while reducing computational cost; and in \cite{liu2024fedgame}, we provide a refined game--theoretical analysis of FL methodologies.
+In \cite{wang2023approximatea}, we address the crucial issue of privacy and vulnerability to attacks; in \cite{song2024fedadmm}, we propose a self-adaptive version of FL that enhances performance while reducing computational cost; and in \cite{liu2024fedgame}, we provide a refined game-theoretical analysis of FL methodologies.

-\item \textbf{Model Predictive Control and Reinforcement Learning.} The CT--ML interaction has intensified over the past decades, building on their complementary strengths.
+\item \emph{Model Predictive Control and Reinforcement Learning.} The CT-ML interaction has intensified over the past decades, building on their complementary strengths.
 Two paradigms stand: Model Predictive Control (MPC) and Reinforcement Learning (RL).
-MPC and RL share the goal of optimizing sequential decision--making through feedback, but differ in that MPC relies on explicit system models and real--time optimization, whereas RL learns policies directly from data, often without a model.
+MPC and RL share the goal of optimizing sequential decision-making through feedback, but differ in that MPC relies on explicit system models and real-time optimization, whereas RL learns policies directly from data, often without a model.